 Watchdog to release details on 'police involved' shooting in downtown Ottawa

 The agency is automatically called in to investigate reports involving police where there has been death, serious injury or allegations of sexual assault.
-CHARLOTTETOWN, P.E.I. - The president of a consumer advocacy group says a federal hearing into the alleged pressure tactics of Canada's big banks will not pass muster.
+There are reports of a developing situation involving a firearm in Inverness County on Highway 252 in Skye Glen, between Whycocomagh and Mabou.

 Add your comments below